hneutr/webwebpage/docs/index.md

 - simple, lightweight, intuitive, and configurable
 - `python`, `networkx`, and `MATLAB` support
-- easy to share (one html file, no dependencies)
+- easy to share (visualizations are contained in a single html file that has no dependencies)
 - easy to embed
 - supports metadata, communities, weighted networks, and multi-layer networks